Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 Performing specific SMR exercises can help relieve upper back pain by targeting and releasing tension in the upper back muscles.

-These exercises focus on areas prone to restriction, such as the trapezius, rhomboids, and erector muscles, and can provide instant relief for chronic upper back pain.
+These exercises focus on areas prone to restriction, such as the trapezius, rhomboids, and erector muscles.

 Massage the Trapezius and Erector Muscles with an Acumobility Roller:

-In the photo below, I demonstrate how to treat the trapezius and erector muscles using an Acumobility Roller.
+In the photo below, I demonstrate how to massage the trapezius and erector muscles using an Acumobility Roller.

 Massage the Rhomboid Muscles with a PSO-Rite:

-In the photo below, I demonstrate how to treat the rhomboid muscles using a PSO-Rite.
+In the photo below, I demonstrate how to massage the rhomboid muscles using a PSO-Rite.

 Massage the Upper Trapezius with a Theracane:

-In the photo below, I demonstrate how to treat the upper trapezius using a Theracane.
+In the photo below, I demonstrate how to massage the upper trapezius using a Theracane.

 Resources